dgroomes/stackoverflow-look-back/README.md

     the contents `posts.viewer.js`, `PostsViewer.js` and `posts-viewer.css` into `posts-viewer.html`.
 In other words,
     get rid of those files and just use `posts-viewer.html`.
 This way, `posts-viewer.html` is already much closer to the "Download-ready format" we need to support the download button.
 Nice.
-  * IN PROGRESS Re-download the external source and splice it into the page.
+  * Re-download the external source and splice it into the page.
 This is the complicated solution that we must do because of the restriction described in the earlier item.
   * Delete the `<script src="...">` tags.
 These should not be included in the download.
 The downloaded file has to be completely static, no external dependencies can be downloaded at runtime.